The History of the Giles Family

 Michael was born on October 26th 1898 at the family farm at Killonerry, in the parish of Whitechurch, County Kilkenny, Ireland.
 On his birth certificate, his father, the informant to the registrar in Carrick-on-Suir on November 4th, was noted as a farmer (1898/CARRICK-ON-SUIR/Q4//4/455).

 Michael is noted as living at the farm in Killonerry in both the 1901 and 1911 censuses, and would no doubt have spent his youth preoccupied with school studies and day to day farm work.
+He could read and write, according to the 1911 census, where he was noted as a scholar, but he had no Gaelic.

 Michael (middle) with the IRA Third Tipperary Brigade

-Michael's daughter Ann Vreeland contacted us in October 2005 to provide further details on her father, for which we are extremely grateful.
-During the War of Independence, also known as the Anglo-Irish War, Michael joined the Third Tipperary Brigade of the rebel Irish Republican Army, fighting against the British State for a free Ireland based on republican principles.
+It is not known whether Michael or his cousins were involved in this incident, but it would seem likely.
+The membership list records Michael on two dates, July 11th 1921 and July 1st 1922.
+It also notes that he was later in the USA.
 By 1921, a treaty was proposed by the British that would divide the island of Ireland into two states, the northern six Protestant majority counties of Antrim, Down, Armagh, Fermanagh, Tyrone and Londonderry forming Northern Ireland, and the 26 majority Catholic counties of the south becoming the Irish Free State.
 The Treaty vote split the Irish Catholic voters into two camps, pro-Treaty and against the Treaty, with the pro-Treaty faction winning.
 The British withdrew from the 26 southern counties, now the Irish Free State, a country that had Dominion Status within the British Commonwealth.
-But the IRA, whose members had voted against partition, refused to accept the Treatyand saw the new Free Staters as traitors to the Republican cause.
-The result was the declaration of civil war between the two opposing Treaty parties, with the Free Staters finally winning the war.
+But many members of the IRA, who had voted against partition, refused to accept the Treaty and saw the new Free Staters as traitors to the Republican cause.
+The result was the declaration of civil war between the two opposing Treaty parties, with the Free Staters finally winning the war against the 'Irregulars'.

-[For more on the Third Tipperary Brigade, click on the following link: Third Tipperary Brigade]
+[For more on the Third Tipperary Brigade, click on the following link: Third Tipperary Brigade

 Michael's wedding to Ellen Whelan in 1944